pratyushvshah/Stock-Analyzer/README.md

 1. Gives a company overview.
 2. Pulls the key financials of the company.
 3. Calculates all the important ratios to understand a company's financials.
-4. Gives an option to save the screen in a `.csv` file.
+4. Gives an option to save the screen in a `companyticker.csv` file.

 *The program does not take OTC stocks and most penny stocks.*